-Patient experience in adult NHS services (2012) NICE guideline CG138, recommendation 1.2.1
+Patient experience in adult NHS services: improving the experience of care for people using adult NHS services.
+NICE guideline CG138 (2012, updated 2021), recommendation 1.2.1

 Quality statement 2: Contacts for ongoing care

 People using adult NHS services understand the roles of healthcare professionals involved in their care and know how to contact them about their ongoing healthcare needs.
 [2012, updated 2019]